 Whether it’s as simple as sending some high-quality office supplies or as generous as giving every remote employee a standing desk for their home office, any money you spend on improving remote workers’ experience pays you back twofold: it has the feeling of a gift with the additional benefit of making your remote team more effective at their jobs.

-Coming into the office can already feel a big deal for remote staff, so any effort to show you feel the same way is a guaranteed win.
+Coming into the office can already feel like a big deal for remote staff, so any effort to show you feel the same way is a guaranteed win.
 It can be as easy as going out to lunch with the department when a remote employee makes the trek to HQ or even just having someone bring donuts in the morning—and remembering their favorite flavor.

-Measuring Remote Employee Engagement
+Strategy 4: Measure Remote Employee Engagement